Nuclear submarine off Donegal operating within maritime rule, says military

 Damien McCallig said he photographed the submarine passing 20 miles northwest of Malin Head on Thursday morning.
 Photograph: Damien McCallig/Twitter

-A British nuclear armed submarine spotted off the coast of Donegal this morning was operating within maritime regulations, the Defence Forces has said.
+A British nuclear armed submarine spotted off the coast of Co Donegal was operating within maritime regulations, the Defence Forces has said.

 Damien McCallig, the chief engineer on the RV Celtic Explorer, photographed the massive vessel on Thursday morning.
-He said it was passing 20 mile northwest of Malin Head in Donegal.
+He said it was passing 30kms northwest of Malin Head in Donegal.

-Military sources said it appeared to be one of the Vanguard Class submarines operated by the Royal Navy.

 The UK’s four Vanguard submarines are based in Faslane in Scotland.
 It is likely the vessel spotted on Thursday was departing on patrol in the north Atlantic or returning to base.